Transdermal analgesic patch

 A transdermal analgesic or pain relief patch is a medicated adhesive patch used to relieve minor to severe pain.
-There are three primary types of analgesic patches.
-First are patches containing counterirritants, which are used to treat mild to moderate pain.
-Second are patches containing opioids, such as Buprenorphine and Fentanyl, narcotics used to relieve moderate to severe pain.
+There are many types of analgesic patches based on the main ingredients in the patches.
+These include patches containing counterirritants, which are used to treat mild to moderate pain, and patches containing opioids such as buprenorphine and fentanyl, used to relieve moderate to severe pain.
 Fentanyl is often used for opioid-tolerant patients.
-Most obscure of all are patched containing Nitroglycerin, also known as glyceryl trinitrate (GTN), a medication used for heart failure, high blood pressure, anal fissures, painful periods, and to treat and prevent chest pain.
+Nitroglycerin, also known as glyceryl trinitrate (GTN), a medication used for heart failure, high blood pressure, anal fissures, painful periods, and to treat and prevent chest pain, can also be found in patches.
+Beyond these are patches that contain drugs such as diclofenac and lidocaine and various other drugs.
+The main purpose of transdermal analgesic patches are to administer drugs in a more viable way to patients, as opposed to oral consumption or intravenous administration such as an injection.

 Counterirritant patches

 Counterirritant patches contain ingredients such as capsaicin, methyl salicylate, camphor, or menthol, which are thought to mask pain signals by causing other sensations (itching, warmth, or cooling) in the areas they are applied to.
 In the United States, patches sold under the brand name Salonpas are approved by the Food and Drug Administration under a New Drug Application (NDA) for the treatment of mild to moderate pain caused by soft tissue injury (e.g., strains, sprains), arthritis, or backache.
 While Salonpas patches may provide some relief, the effects are not strong and the evidence supporting their efficacy is weak.

 Other products, including Bengay and Mentholatum, which are not covered by NDA, indicate relief of minor pain.
 Counterirritant patches are sold over-the-counter and do not require a prescription.
 Other over-the-counter products marketed for the relief of minor injury or arthritis pain include Absorbine Jr. Pain Relief, Excedrin Cooling Pads, and Icy Hot Patches.

 In Japan, Salonpas, produced by Hisamitsu Pharmaceutical, remains a popular brand.
 Other manufacturers, including Yutoku Pharmaceutical, SS Pharmaceutical, and Suzuki Nippondo also produce similar over-the-counter patches containing methyl salicylate or glycol salicylate.

 In Australia, patches sold under the brand names Eco Pain and Dencorub are approved by the Therapeutic Goods Administration and listed on the Australian Register for Therapeutic Goods (ARTG) as a Class 1 Medical Device.
 They are approved for sale over-the-counter for the treatment of mild pain caused by soft tissue injury (e.g., strains, sprains), arthritis, or backache.